TCh-147/internship/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-(Might not be needed after commiting toast messages)In another terminal go to /routes and start the server (it's running on port 1407)
+In another terminal go to /routes and start the server (it's running on port 1407)

     cd ./src/app/api/routes
     npm start